 Coat of arms of the Shining Garden of Kai-Raikoth

-I have been reluctant to bring it up here, because it is not relevant to sober politics, parts of it are amateurish and unfinished, and it makes the worst extremist look sane and grounded in reality.
+I’ve been reluctant to bring it up here, because it is not relevant to sober politics, parts of it are amateurish and unfinished, and it makes the worst extremist look sane and grounded in reality.
 And I was afraid it wouldn’t really make sense without a little bit of the background of the world it takes place in.

 But I’ve already outed myself as a conworlder.
 And I’m bored.
 And maybe it will shut some people up about how boring my politics are.
 So…

 In the north of the planet Micras lies the island of Raikoth, about the latitude of Iceland and the size of Great Britain.
 In the present day (the 51st century ASC) it has a population of about 8 million – similar to that of Honduras or Israel.

 Raikoth is an ancient civilization, but during the 11th century ASC they ceded their sovereignty to the Holy Empire of Sxiro, a sprawling feudal conglomeration occupying nearly the entirety of the continent to their south.
 In exchange, the God-Emperor of Sxiro granted them extremely favorable terms including almost complete self-government.

 The Raikolin are not a people prone to self-doubt.
 Their constitution – which they adopted only when the God-Emperor absolutely insisted all lands under his dominion present him with a charter of some sort – reads simply:

 In all situations, the government of Raikoth will take the normatively correct action.

 For most of the 5th millennium ASC, their laws insisted that the Platonic Ideal of the Good was both head of state and head of government; this was relaxed in 4682 to allow the Archpriest of Joy to serve as head of government, again at the insistence of a confused and annoyed Sxiran God-Emperor.